Frequently Asked Questions

 We are currently past the prototype version of the app.
 We have already released a demo app, and are planning to launch on the Octopus Network by October 2021.

 Can my lab or university participate?

-If you are affiliated with a commercial
+If you are affiliated with a

-OR academic genetics laboratory, please
+commercial OR academic genetics or medical laboratory, please

 Personal genome files are huge.
 How would you expect to send these files via Blockchain?